 How does Bitcoin actually work?
 Let’s dive into the technology next.

 First, one should understand the nature of Bitcoin.
 The software has always been open source.
-It means that anyone can use the code and create their own version of Bitcoin if they want.
-This has been done multiple times.
+It means that anyone can use the code and create their own version of Bitcoin.
+This has also been done multiple times.
 Litecoin and Bitcoin Cash are currently the two most popular alternative versions of the Bitcoin software.

 Even if Euro or Japanese Yen would cease to exist tomorrow, Skrill and PayPal would run the same way with dozens of other currencies.
-On the other hand, if Skrill or PayPal would be shut down tomorrow it’d have no impact on any currency.
+On the other hand, if Skrill or PayPal would be shut down tomorrow it’d have no impact on global currencies.

 These examples don’t apply to Bitcoin, which cannot exist without its payment system called the blockchain.
-Bitcoin is not a currency, which you can move out of blockchain and print to a piece of paper instead.
+You cannot take Bitcoin out of its payment system and print it on a piece of paper.

 The technology behind Bitcoin is a bit fuzzy concept to many.
 Where is this mystical blockchain?
 Are my Bitcoins in some cloud service?
 Who runs the blockchain?

-Blockchain technology comes from the fact that it consists of blocks in a chain.
-One block is in practice a list of transactions.
 In all simplicity, a blockchain is just a form of ledger.
+It’s a method for accounting transactions.
 There is one word that makes blockchain so special: distributed.
 Hence, blockchain is also referred to as DLT – distributed ledger technology.

-Blockchains are used more and more in closed environments as well.
+Blockchains are used in closed environments as well.
 This could be a blockchain run by a bank, other corporations, or even a nation-state.
 Many feel that using blockchain like this kills the very idea of why it exists.
 If it’s not distributed, it’s just an inefficient database with no real advantages.
-Why wouldn’t you then use a traditional database instead?

 Blockchain is a distributed ledger, where all transactions are stored by every member of the network.
 These operators are called nodes.
-You can compare them to servers running the internet.
+You can think of them as the servers running the internet.
 A Bitcoin network node is essentially a computer running the Bitcoin software.

 There are tens of thousands of nodes in the Bitcoin network and anyone can run one.
-All you need to do is download the Bitcoin software.
-This means the network is permissionless and global.
+This means the network is permissionless and distributed globally.
+All you need to do is download the Bitcoin software called Bitcoin Core.

 The purpose of nodes is to control all transactions sent to the network.
 They make sure that the sender has enough bitcoins to process the transaction.
 Nodes pass on their information to other nodes if they confirm it is legit.

 Nodes are only run by people, who want to support the network by giving part of their internet bandwidth and computing power to it.
-You can buy and store Bitcoin to your wallet without running a node.
-More nodes there are, safer the network becomes.
+You can buy and store Bitcoin in your wallet without running a node.
+The more nodes there are, the safer the network becomes.
 And more decentralized.

-But what is the purpose of these miners then?
+But what is the purpose of miners, then?

 You can think of a Bitcoin transaction like sending a traditional letter.
 You write an address and put a stamp on the envelop and deliver it to the nearest post box.
-From there it’s delivered to a local sorting center.
-From there it’s delivered further to anywhere in the world.
+From there, it’s delivered to a local sorting facility.
+Eventually, it’s delivered further to anywhere in the world.

-In Bitcoin’s world, nodes are the ones delivering your letter (= transaction) to the nearest sorting center.
+In the Bitcoin world, nodes are the ones delivering your letter (= transaction) to the nearest sorting facility.
 This is called a memory pool or mempool.
 It is a virtual pile of thousands of undelivered transactions.
 If the network is very busy, there could be hundreds of thousands of transactions pending in the mempool.

 Miners are, in fact, just sorting machines.
 They pick transactions from the mempool and place them to a new block.
 Since each block has limited space, there are only so many transactions that can be processed at the time.